How to Handle Constructive Criticism

 I can clearly remember the first time I was called into the principal’s office, not as a student, but as a teacher.

-Okay, I’d probably been there many times before that for various reasons, but this was the first time the conversations was taking a direction I wasn’t too thrilled with.
+Okay, I’d probably been there many times before that for various reasons, but this was the first time the conversation was taking a direction I wasn’t too thrilled with.

 Since then I have had many conversations with administration – some that consisted of kudos and congratulations – and others that featured a critique of the amount of homework I gave, my grading methods, or how I’d handled a particular situation.